AsukaCHikaru/blog-v5/contents/blog/Next.js App Font Not Loaded on Remote Machine Issue (blog).md

 published: 2023-06-05
 language: en-US
 pathname: nextjs-app-font-not-loaded-on-remote-machine-issue
-category: Front-end
+category: Web Development
+tags:
-tags: Next.js
+  - Next.js
-filename: "Next.js App Font Not Loaded on Remote Machine Issue (blog)"
+filename: Next.js App Font Not Loaded on Remote Machine Issue (blog)
+description: Debugging note of a source loading issue that never reproduces on the dev machine.
+updated: 2024-05-03
 ---
 # TL;DR
 `@next/font` config `display: option` will switch to fallback if the font takes more than 100ms to load.
 To ensure the font loading, use `display: swap`.
 # Issue

 This blog is built in Next.js.
 When I first released it, there was an issue that the font only loads on my development machine.
 It reproduces on every remote machine, even if I access the dev server from the same wifi.
 ## Configuration
 I hosted my font using local .woff2 file, which I downloaded as .otf from [google font](https://fonts.google.com/) then converted to .woff2 from the first converter I found on google.